Struct TimeZoneDatabase

 Windows systems.
 Of course, if you really do need a copy of the database

-bundled, then you can enable the tzdb-bundle-always
+bundled, then you can enable the tzdb-bundle-always crate feature.

-can be cheaply cloned.
+A TimeZoneDatabase can be cheaply cloned.
 It will share a thread safe

-cache with other copies of the same TimeZoneDatabase
+cache with other copies of the same TimeZoneDatabase.

 Because looking up a time zone on disk, reading the file into memory